HenrikBengtsson/ucsf-vpn/README.md

 ## Privacy

+The `ucsf-vpn` software pings 8.8.8.8 (<https://dns.google/>; owned by Google Inc.) to check whether there is a working internet connection or not.
-The `ucsf-vpn` software uses the https://ipinfo.io/ service to infer whether a VPN connection is established or not, and to provide you with details on your public internet connection.
-The software does _not_ collect or attempt to collect any of your UCSF credentials.
+It also queries the https://ipinfo.io/ service to infer whether a VPN connection is established or not, and to provide details on your public internet connection.
+The software _neither_ collects nor store your local or UCSF credentials.

 [NEWS]: NEWS.md